Play Craps Online 2018

 How To Play Craps Online

 The online Craps table is a large oval marked up with all the betting possibilities, which is mirrored in the real-life Craps casino environment.
-The gameplay depends on what bet you choose to make, however, the following applies to how the Craps game is run:
+The gameplay depends on what bet you choose to make, however, the following applies to how the online Craps game is run:

 - Players, or ‘shooters’ as they are called in this game, make wagers on the outcome of the rolled dice.
 They either wager against the other players or on the bank.